-Throughout this post, our car accident lawyers have outlined some of the more shocking California car accident statistics.
+Our car accident lawyers have outlined some of the more shocking California car accident statistics throughout this post.
 We understand that this kind of information is often frightening and stressful.
 However, that’s not our intent in sharing it.
-We only want to show just how many car accidents happen within our state to hopefully persuade drivers to take a more cautious approach to driving.
+We only want to show just how many car accidents happen within our state to hopefully persuade drivers to take a more cautious approach to drive.
 Hopefully, through the knowledge presented here, we can make even a small difference.

 It’s unfortunate, but car accidents are far too common throughout the state of California.
 In fact, according to the IIHS, there are over 3,259 fatal car accidents every year.
 However, those are sweeping statistics that cover types of car accidents and vehicle types.
 For clarity sake, we’ll break down the fatal California car accident statistics into the following categories: